AdobeDocs/experience-manager-65.en/help/forms/using/configuring-submit-actions.md

 Supporting Custom functions in Validation Expressions

-Author can configure custom javascript library per adaptive form.
+Author can configure customJavaScript library per adaptive form.
 In the library, only keep the reusable functions, which has dependency on jquery and underscore.js third-party libraries.

 ## Error handling on submit action {#error-handling-on-submit-action}